This AC-CDI is End Of Live

-This adaptation was design for a DR600 SJ model 1988 that use a CDI with 2 sensors, this adaptation does not work on previous models with only one single sensor.
+This adaptation was design for a DR600 SJ model 1988 that use a CDI with 2 sensors, this adaptation does NOT work on previous models fitted only one single sensor.

-The working is quite similar to the XT 600, just reverse two wires..
+The functioning is quite similar to the XT 600, just reverse two wires..

-Be aware that the pickup signal from the DR600 pickups is different and requires some modifications on the circuit and the software.
+Be aware that the DR600 pickup signal is different and requires some modifications on the circuit and into the software.

-The pickup at 0 degrees ( called “no-kickback”) generates a lot of electric noise at high speed, which is not possible to reduce subsequently because the signal must be stonger enough at kick start.
-If we reduce the signal, the noise diseapear but the signal will be too weak at very low rpm (kick start).
+The 0 degree pickup ( called “no-kickback”) generates a lot of electric noise at high speed, which is not possible to reduce subsequently reduce because the signal must be stronger enough at kick start.
+If we reduce the signal, the noise disappear but the signal will be too weak at very low rpm (kick start).